conda-incubator/conda-self/README.md

 ## `conda fix base`

-The `conda fix` command is provided by conda and offers a framework for fix tasks.
-The `conda-self` plugin provides the `base` fix task.
+The `conda fix` command is provided by conda and offers a framework for health fixes.
+The `conda-self` plugin provides the `base` health fix.

-The `base` task helps you transition your conda setup to follow best practices by creating a duplicate environment for daily use while protecting the base environment from accidental modifications.
+The `base` health fix helps you transition your conda setup to follow best practices by creating a duplicate environment for daily use while protecting the base environment from accidental modifications.

 ```
 $ conda fix --list
-Available fix tasks:
+Available health fixes:

   base    Protect the `base` environment from accidental modifications and
           provide a modifiable copy that will be configured as default.